Nowhere-zero flow reconfiguration: Abstract

 \section{Abstract}

 We initiate the study of nowhere-zero flow reconfiguration.
 The natural question is whether any two nowhere-zero $k$-flows of a given graph $G$ are connected by a sequence of nowhere-zero $k$-flows of $G$, such that any two consecutive flows in the sequence differ only on a cycle of $G$.
-We conjecture that any two nowhere-zero 5-flows in any 2-edge-connected graph are connected in this way.
-This can be seen as a reconfiguration variant of Tutte's 5-flow conjecture.

-We study this problem in the setting of integer flows and group flows, and show that the structure of groups affects the answer, contrary to the existence of nowhere-zero flows.
-We also highlight a duality with recoloring in planar graphs and deduce that any two nowhere-zero 7-flows in a planar graph are connected, among other results.
-Finally we show that for any graph $G$, there is an abelian group $A$ such that all nowhere-zero $A$-flows in $G$ are connected, which is a weak form of our original conjecture.
-We conclude with several problems and conjectures.
+We study this problem in the setting of integer flows and group flows, and prove a number of positive and negative results. \begin{itemize} \item The natural reconfiguration variant of Tutte's 5-flow conjecture, stating that any two nowhere-zero 5-flows in any 2-edge-connected graph are connected, is false in the group and integer cases. \item All nowhere-zero $\mathbb{Z}_2^8$-flows of every 2-edge-connected graph are connected and for every sufficiently large abelian group $A$, all nowhere-zero $A$-flows of every 2-edge-connected graph are connected. \item The group structure affects the answer, contrary to the existence problem for nowhere-zero flows. \item We highlight a duality with recoloring in planar graphs and deduce that any two nowhere-zero 7-flows in a planar graph are connected, among other results. \item For every 2-edge-connected graph $G$, there is an integer $k$ such that all nowhere-zero $k$-flows of $G$ are connected. \end{itemize}